sfigg/commercialization-public/docset/customize/mdm/nodecache-csp.md

 ![nodecache csp](images/provisioning-csp-nodecache.png)

-<a href="" id="--device-vendor-msft"></a>**./Device/Vendor/MSFT**
+<a href="" id="--device-vendor-msft"></a>**./Device/Vendor/MSFT and ./User/Vendor/MSFT**
 Required.
 The root node for the NodeCache object.
 Supported operation is Get.
 This configuration service provider is used for enterprise device management only.
 This is a predefined MIME type to identify this managed object in OMA DM syntax.
-Starting in Windows 10, version 1607 the value is com.microsoft/1.0/MDM/NodeCache.
+Starting in Windows 10, version 1607 the value is com.microsoft/\<version\>/MDM/NodeCache.

 <a href="" id="providerid"></a>***ProviderID***
 Optional.
 Group settings per DM server.
 Each group of settings is distinguished by the server’s Provider ID.
 It should be the same DM server **PROVIDER-ID** value that was supplied through the [w7 APPLICATION configuration service provider](w7-application-csp.md) XML during the enrollment process.
 Only one enterprise management server is supported.
 That is, there should be only one *ProviderID* node under **NodeCache**.
 Scope is dynamic.